Nissan Juke Review 2023

 Standard equipment is also impressive, provided you avoid the entry-level Nissan Juke Visia.
 Acenta models and above get an eight-inch infotainment system with Apple CarPlay and Android Auto, which is positioned high on the dash and is easy to use without relying too heavily on touchscreen operation (the graphics do look a bit dated, though).

-The Juke's been designed to be stiffer than the Captur, although it's not as fun to drive as a Ford Puma.
+No matter which engine you choose, the Juke's been designed to be stiffer than the Captur, although it's not as fun to drive as a Ford Puma.
 It does feel a bit firm over uneven road surfaces but it's a lot less floaty than, say, a Citroen C3 Aircross.